ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-git/team_collaboration.md

 ---

+!!! warning "FOR READING ONLY"

-## NOTE : ALL THE NEXT POINTS DESCRIBED ARE MEANT TO BE READ, NOT DONE.
-YOU WILL PRACTICE THEM IN THE LAB.
+      **ALL THE NEXT POINTS DESCRIBED ARE MEANT TO BE READ, NOT DONE.
+YOU WILL PRACTICE THEM IN THE LAB.**

 ---